 Our goal to promote environmental education and participation in Meaningful Watershed Educational Experiences (MWEEs) is no longer tracked in this manner.
 New environmental literacy indicators are under development.
 They are expected to be available in the fall of 2015.

 What is a meaningful watershed educational experience?
 It’s more than just a field trip; it’s an integrated approach to learning both in the classroom and out in the Chesapeake Bay watershed.

-In 2000, the partnership set a goal to provide a MWEE for every student in the watershed portions of Maryland, Pennsylvania, Virginia and the District of Columbia before graduation from high school.
-In 2008, the partnership increased the number of experiences to provide each student to three, which means that students will receive MWEEs in elementary, middle and high school.
+In 2000, the Chesapeake Bay Program set a goal to provide every student in the watershed portions of Maryland, Pennsylvania, Virginia and the District of Columbia with a Meaningful Watershed Educational Experience (MWEE) before graduation from high school, beginning with the class of 2005.
+In 2008, the Bay Program increased this goal to provide students with three MWEEs: one in elementary school, one in middle school and one in high school.

-The Chesapeake Executive Council adopted the Meaningful Watershed Educational Experience (MWEE) initiative in 2000, all watershed states have incorporated curriculum that provides a MWEE into their school divisions.
+Since the Chesapeake Bay Program adopted the Meaningful Watershed Educational Experience (MWEE) initiative in 2000, all watershed states have incorporated curriculum that provides students with a MWEE into their school divisions.
 States continue to encourage the implementation of full MWEEs.

 NOAA Chesapeake Bay Office